 The gig economy is about saying “Hey, I have this skill or service that I can offer for a fee.”
 And then offering it to a range of different clients instead of producing work only for one company.
-There’s not a lot of emphasis on consistency.
-In the gig economy you’re looking for the next client, the next contract, the next “gig”.
+There’s not a lot of emphasis on consistency in who you work for.
+In the gig economy, you’re looking for the next client, the next contract, the next “gig”.
 It is that constant seeking that defines and propels your career.

 This is how I’m working.
 Have I reached massive success?
 Am I a gig-made millionaire?
 Nope.
 But I do make a living that at the end of the day, pays my bills and affords me a good life.

-If you’re struggling to make the 9-5 grind work for you, but not really sure where to begin with the gig economy, here’s some thoughts from me.
+If you’re struggling to make the 9-5 grind work for you, but not really sure where to begin with the gig economy, here’s what you need to know.

-Down the road, you might have one thing that you are absolutely exceptional at, can charge a substantial fee for and can find a build a large clientele with.
-Until you reliably have a consistent flow of clients willing to pay your bills for that exceptions skill focus on diversity.
+Down the road, you might have one thing that you are absolutely exceptional at, can charge a substantial fee for and can find, then build a large clientele with.
+Until you have a reliable and consistent flow of clients willing to pay your bills for that exceptional skill focus on diversity along with quality.